Skip to main content

 - If you are looking for content that can be remixed or adapted, use the site’s search filters to limit results to Creative Commons-licensed content.
 On Youtube, select the “Creative Commons” filter; on Vimeo, select any of the filter options under “License.”

-- Host streaming video content yourself.
+- Host streaming video to Canvas course pages using Kaltura.

 Request that the library acquire rights to stream a particular title